 The 1980s saw a great deal of growth for the District.
 In 1981 the taxpayers approved a levy to build a new fire station.
 And then again, In 1985, the taxpayers approved another measure to purchase a new fire engine and a water tender.
 The District continued to grow throughout the rest of the '80s, and in 1994, property next door to the fire station was purchased for future training grounds.

 The '90s proved to be a challenging time for Evans Valley and the Oregon fire service in general.
 State-mandated training and OR-OSHA requirements created new challenges, and finding volunteers became a full-time commitment.
 Also, the passage of Measure 47 reduced the revenues that fire districts could generate, putting further pressure on already tight budgets.

 Y2K passed without a hitch, and we marched into the 21st century.
 In 2004 the District went to the taxpayers again and asked for a levy to purchase new equipment.
 The community agreed, and a new rescue unit and water tender were purchased.
 By the end of the 2000s, most rescue equipment and apparatus had been brought up to industry standards.

-The 2010s brought a focus by Fire Chief Bill Fuller on improving staffing, and in 2010 the citizens of the Evans Valley approved an operations tax levy.
-With this funding, a "Student Staffing Program" was started.
-In return for college tuition and book costs; the students pull 10 twenty four hour shifts a month.
-This allows for the fire district's response times to be significantly reduced.
-We even received an "Outstanding Program Award" from Special Districts of Oregon with our new staffing program.
+The 2010s brought a focus by Fire Chief Bill Fuller on improving staffing, and in 2010 the citizens of Evans Valley approved an operations tax levy.
+With this funding, a "Student Staffing Program" was created.
+In return for college tuition and book costs, the students pull ten twenty-four-hour shifts per month.
+This allowed for the District's response times to be significantly reduced.
+We even received an "Outstanding Program Award" from the Special Districts Association of Oregon with our new staffing program.
 Based on our success, the tax levy was renewed again in 2014 and 2021.